Formation of dense filaments induced by runaway supermassive black holes: Simulations

-The three-dimensional position vector of each particle is drawn by using the acceptance-rejection sampling method \citep{Press2002} based on the density profile of the polytrope, while they have zero velocity initially.
+The three-dimensional position vector of each particle is drawn using the acceptance-rejection sampling method \citep{Press2002} based on the density profile of the polytrope, while they initially have zero velocity.
 The thermal energy is assigned to each particle based on the drawn radius and the temperature profile of the polytrope.
 While the simulated system is spherical, we concentrate the numerical resource in the region of our particular interest, a cylinder around the path of the RSMBH ($y$-axis in most cases, see below).
-Specifically, half particles (10,000,000) are located within a cylinder of a diameter, $d = 2L/15$, and a length, $l = 2L/3$.
-Thus, the mass resolution of particles in the cylinder is increased by $\approx 84$, compared with that of particles outside the cylinder.
-This makes a resolution gap at the interface of the high-resolution cylinder and can cause artificial surface tension.
-After some experiments, we find the pressure-entropy formalism of smoothed particle hydrodynamics \citep[PSPH,][]{Saitoh2013,Hopkins2013} minimizes such artifacts.
-Thus, PSPH is employed in this study.
+Specifically, half of the particles (10,000,000) are located within a cylinder of a diameter, $d = 2L/15$, and a length, $l = 2L/3$.
+Thus, the mass resolution of particles in the cylinder is increased by $\approx 84$, compared to that of particles outside the cylinder.
+This creates a resolution gap at the interface of the high-resolution cylinder and can cause artificial surface tension.
+After some experiments, we find that the pressure-entropy formalism of smoothed particle hydrodynamics \citep[PSPH,][]{Saitoh2013,Hopkins2013} minimises such artefacts.
+Therefore, PSPH is employed in this study.
 Before introducing an RSMBH, the polytrope sphere is relaxed in isolation, and the initial configuration (e.g., density and temperature profiles and cylinder shape) of the polytrope is well-kept.
-At the beginning of the isolated evolution, ripples in the spatial and energy distributions of particles are excited due to the Poisson noise and the resolution gap.
+At the beginning of the isolated evolution, ripples in the spatial and energy distributions of particles are excited as a result of the Poisson noise and the resolution gap.
 The fluctuation in the gas density and temperature is less than five percent of those in the analytical polytrope model, and we employ a snapshot of the well-relaxed state as the initial condition of the simulations with an RSMBH.